12.6 C

 With the missing persons investigation concluded, the question now turns to who used Bernes’ identity at the Cape Town International Airport on 20 April, since she has been deceased since January.

-According to News24, Bernes passed away in Melkbostrand from cancer, after having moved to South Africa last year, and she was not in touch with any of her family.
+According to News24, Bernes passed away at a Cape Town hospital from cancer, after having moved to South Africa last year, and she was not in touch with any of her family.
+She reportedly lived in Melkbosstrand.

 The report quotes unnamed police sources who have confirmed that the investigation is now centred on possible identity theft and fraud.